The State Pension can be a minefield, so make sure you don’t make any of these costly mistakes.

 You may be able to top up your National Insurance contributions or get in contact with the DWP to find out why you are missing years.

-A could of years ago it was discovered that 10s of thousands of workers – mostly women – could be paid less State Pension because of poor Government record keeping.
+A couple of years ago it was discovered that tens of thousands of workers – mostly women – could be paid less State Pension because of poor Government record keeping.

 You can take a look at your National Insurance record online using the Government’s ‘Check your State Pension’ website to ensure the Department for Work and Pensions has the right information about your entitlement and spot any gaps.